 Image 19: Colotis amata ©Ravi Naidu Image 20: Tarucus Nara ©Gulshan Kumar

-3. results and discussion

 An impressive count of 201 butterfly species was observed and documented, along with a compilation of previous research contributions and systematically placed into six families.
 Lycaenidae dominated with 67 species from 43 genera, closely followed by Nymphalidae with 60 species from 28 genera, showcasing remarkable diversity in the study area.
 The Hesperiidae family also exhibited significant diversity, comprising 42 species from 30 genera.
 However, the families Pieridae with 20 species from 10 genera, Papilionidae with 10 species from three genera, and Riodinidae with two species from one genus contributed one species (Table-2).
 The study enriched the state's butterfly checklist with 19 newly documented species and also confirms the presence of one species Tarucus nara (Kollar, 1848) from seven butterfly species previously listed tentatively by Sisodia, 2019 in his compiled checklist of butterflies in annexure-3, and recommended further studies to validate their existence.
 These seven species were initially reported in Chandra et al. (2014) but were not included in the catalogue of butterflies of India from Chhattisgarh by Varshney & Smetacek (2015).
 In the current study, out of these seven species, one species were documented from various parts of Chhattisgarh, effectively confirming their existence in the region (Table - 03).
 Reviewing the Chhattisgarh butterfly fauna, Sisodia 2019 eliminated two species from the Chandra et al. 2014 list due to misidentification, bringing the adjusted total count to 159 species.
 Several new butterfly species were added to Chhattisgarh's fauna by various researchers from 2020 to 2024 and added 23 species (Sisodia and Kshirsagar, 2020; Tandan et al. 2020; Nihalani et al., 2021; Tandan et al., 2021a & b; Chand et al., 2022; Jangde et al., 2023; Nihalani et al., 2022; Singh et al, 2023; Tandan et al., 2024a,b,c; Tandan & Visvanathan 2024).
-At the finding of present observation we updated the checklist of butterflies with 201 species with the addition of 19 new records documented during field surveys.
+At the finding of present observation, we updated the checklist of butterflies with 201 species with the addition of 19 new records documented during field surveys.

 Table 1.
 NEW ADDITIONS TO THE STATE FAUNA OF BUTTERFLIES OF CHHATTISGARH.